amtega/ansible_role_gnu_linux/README.md

 ## Dependencies

-- Role environment if internet proxy is used.
+- amtega.environment (if internet proxy is used).

 ## Usage